louis103/louis103/README.md

 <img src="https://github.com/louis103/louis103/blob/master/My%20Github%20Profile%20Banner.png" alt="Profile Banner Image" />

 ## Louis is a Full Stack Software Engineer from Kenya.
-- I'm also the CEO and Founder at Flowix, where we are shipping for value.
-Our goal is to build apps that will reach all users across the globe and make tasks easier.
+- I'm the CEO and Founder at Flowix, where we are shipping for value.
+Our goal is to build apps that reach all users worldwide and make working and multitasking easier.
 - I'm also a full-time Techpreneur and Freelancer.
 - I enjoy building beautifully crafted software with outstanding UI/UX, like www.pixelify.studio
+-
 - Fun fact: I love hiking, riding a bike, and, of course, coffee dates🤣🤣.
 - Louis is also a GitHub student.